cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

    [![HASS Tasmota integration 01](/assets/posts/2021-07-18-diy-tasmota-bme280/hass-tasmota-integration-01.jpg){:.PostImage .PostImage--large}](/assets/posts/2021-07-18-diy-tasmota-bme280/hass-tasmota-integration-01.jpg)

 5. That is it!
-Home Assistant should now be able to automatically detect and create entities for all your BME280 environmental metrics.
+Home Assistant should now be able to automatically detect and create entities for all your BME280 environmental metrics from the current device as well as any new ones.

    [![HASS Tasmota integration 02](/assets/posts/2021-07-18-diy-tasmota-bme280/hass-tasmota-integration-02.jpg){:.PostImage .PostImage--large}](/assets/posts/2021-07-18-diy-tasmota-bme280/hass-tasmota-integration-02.jpg)